How does the course work for co-ops?

 Advanced Course: $147 per student

 Ready to get started?
-You register for the Basic or Advanced co-op course beginning in April 2018.
+You can register for the Basic or Advanced co-op courses now.

 Do we need to watch the videos and complete lessons on specific weeks?